 Among 10 analyzed datasets ISR failed to meet acceptance criteria if box based on 1st and 3rd quartile was mostly outside of ±20% limits (Figure 5).
 On the other hand a part of box was outside of the above limits in the dataset that passed criteria, while the whole box was within limits in the dataset that failed to meet acceptance criteria.
 We have also observed that for extreme datasets (A, B, C, I, J) median value was definitely nearer to the 1st quartile than to the middle of the interquartile range what indicates skewness of the data.
 Those observations suggest that box-and-whisker plots may be used to compare datasets, but not to conclude if ISR passed or failed to meet regulatory limit.

 Figure 5.
 Visualization of datasets as box-and-whiskers plots.
-Box represents 1st and 3rd quartile, horizontal line in the box represents the median value, while whiskers represent non-outlying values.
+Box represents 1st and 3rd quartile, horizontal line in the box – the median value, while whiskers – non-outlying values.
 Outlying values were defined as exceeding 3 times the interquartile range.

 outliers